matrix-org/matrix-spec-proposals/proposals/3845-expanding-policy-rooms-to-reputation.md

 entities from individual rooms, spaces or other groups of rooms.
 This happens in particular when a user or an entire homeserver adopt toxic behaviors, such as bullying, spamming or attempting to brigade other users.
 As it turns out, kicking, ignoring or banning entities is a complicated task in presence of federation.
-To aid with such actions, MSC2313 defines a vocabulary for storing, publishing and sharing *recommendations* on entities, in particular banning.
+To aid with such actions, the Matrix spec defines [a vocabulary](https://spec.matrix.org/v1.3/client-server-api/#mban-recommendation) for storing, publishing and sharing *recommendations* on entities, in particular banning.
 Individual users, room or space moderators or even homeserver administrators may either issue such recommendations or follow existing recommendations, in both cases letting clients/bots/homeservers